WE CALL SUSPENSEFUL BOOKS “nail-biters,” but the habit of nail-biting itself has less exciting connotations.

 Breaking The Habit

 There are many different strategies nail-biters can use to help overcome the urge to keep chewing those nails.
-Below is a great video by the American Academy of Dermatology it seems Dermatologists are just as concerned about nail biting as the dentists.
+Below is a great video by the American Academy of Dermatology it seems Dermatologists are just as concerned about nail-biting as dentists.

 - Keep nails trimmed short so there isn’t much to bite.